 Offset in the long irons may be viewed as excessive by the target player

 By Joel Tadman published

-Ping i210 Iron Review - Technical Editor Joel Tadman tests the new Ping i210 iron on the GCQuad launch monitor to assess its performance
+Ping i210 Iron Review article and video - Technical Editor Joel Tadman tests the new Ping i210 iron on the GCQuad launch monitor to assess its performance

-The i210 replaces the i200 iron from July 31st and is said to feel softer and be more consistent than its predecessor.
+The i210 replaces the i200 iron and is said to feel softer and be more consistent than its predecessor.
 You can read more about the technology by clicking here.